Poland’s Road to Independence in 10 Paintings

 Called Warsaw Positivism (after its birthplace) it proposed to patiently develop Poland economically and culturally as much as possible under the existing conditions to thoroughly prepare the ground for independence rather than to try to recapture it in a single all-or-nothing struggle.
 One of the most important representatives of this movement was the writer Bolesław Prus, a disillusioned veteran of the January Uprising and author of the 1889 masterpiece novel Lalka (Doll) showing the bitter realities of his times.
 He can be seen in the posthumous 1918 Portrait of Bolesław Prus by Leokadia Mirosławska, herself an art teacher at the Museum of Handicraft and Applied Art founded in 1891 through positivistic effort.

 Overall, the role of culture in preserving the idea of a free Poland was immense and the writers – prompters of ideas – served this cause exceptionally well.
 For example, Maria Konopnicka’s 1908 patriotic poem Rota became an iconic protest against Germanisation in the Prussian partition.
-‘Uplifting the hearts’ of the Poles deprived of their country was another contribution of literature, realised for example by the already mentioned Sir Thaddeus and the Nobel Prize in Literature winner Henryk Sienkiewicz’s The Trilogy, a series of historical novels about 17th-century Poland written in the years 1883-1888.
+‘Uplifting the hearts’ of the Poles deprived of their country was another contribution of literature, realised for example by the already mentioned Sir Thaddeus and the Nobel Prize in Literature winner Henryk Sienkiewicz’s The Trilogy, a series of historical novels about the 17th-century commonwealth written in the years 1883-1888.

 The Departure of the Legions by Julian Fałat

 The January Uprising was the last rebellion during the partition period.
-Tired of the recurring losses the Poles chose to wait for the right moment before trying to reinstate Poland yet again.
+Tired of the recurring losses, the Poles chose to wait for the right moment before trying to reinstate Poland yet again.
 Such an occasion occurred during World War I when the partitioning powers confronted each other: Russia was pitted against Austria-Hungary and Germany.

 Interestingly, in some cases the legions were accompanied by painters documenting their exploits.
 Moreover, many painters like Józef Zamorski, educated at the Kraków Acedemy of Fine Arts, were legionaries themselves.
 Among the ‘external’ painters was the accomplished Julian Fałat, author of the 1917 painting Wyjście Legionów (The Departure of the Legions) described in the following words in the 1999 book Sztuka Legionów Polskich i Jej Twórcy (The Art of the Polish Legions and its Creators) by Wacława Milewska and Maria Zientara: